Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Are VPNs Legal?

-VPNs are completely legal in the USA, UK, Canada and in most other countries around the world.
-VPNs are only illegal if you live in Belarus, Iraq, North Korea or Turkmenistan.
-However, countries like China, Russia and Brazil have laws that restrict VPN use in certain ways.
+VPNs are completely legal in the US, UK, Canada, and most other countries around the world.
+In fact, VPNs are only explicitly illegal if you live in Belarus, Iraq, North Korea, or Turkmenistan.
+However, authoritarian regimes like China, Russia, and Iran severely restrict VPN use to government-approved services only.

 Virtual private networks (VPNs) are legitimate tools used to protect your privacy and security on the internet.